SoftDev4Research/open-source-software/README.md

   a.
 You should publish under the same license
   b.
 You should get a DOI for each major release
     i.
 And versions associated with publications coming from your project
   c.
-Zenodo and FigShare both enable DOIs for software https://guides.github.com/activities/citable-code/
+Zenodo and FigShare both enable DOIs for [software citation](https://guides.github.com/activities/citable-code/)

 ##Striving for the meritocratic bazaar